 Mark – Farm Lead

 Our Board of Directors

-Kim O’Donnell – President is a retired Juvenile and Domestic Relations Court Judge who was born in Fort Lauderdale, Florida.
+Kim O’Donnell – Secretary is a retired Juvenile and Domestic Relations Court Judge who was born in Fort Lauderdale, Florida.
 She moved with her family to Floyd when she was twelve.
 After a 22 year legal career in Richmond, she returned to Floyd County in 2007 to care for her terminally ill mother.
 She inherited a deep appreciation for good food from her family and is passionate about building community connections and eradicating food insecurity in Floyd County.
 She and her wife, Anita, own and operate Wishbone Bee and Herb, a family farm devoted to growing Chinese medicinal herbs and beekeeping.

-Pamela Pinto was born and raised in New York, but has lived throughout the U.S. mostly for work.
+Pamela Pinto – Treasurer was born and raised in New York, but has lived throughout the U.S. mostly for work.
 She has 20 plus years in marketing and business development and 10 plus years of fundraising experience in both corporate and non-profit sectors.
 She loves everything to do with food; growing it, preserving, cooking, blogging, and especially sharing a meal with others which turned into a baking business.
 She moved back to Floyd in 2013 along with her daughter Stella and feels so fortunate to be a part of a such a wonderful community and to be able to raise her daughter here.

-Joan Earmin is a retired public and private school special education and, homebound and residential teach and educational diagnostician.
+Joan Earman is a retired public and private school special education and, homebound and residential teach and educational diagnostician.
 She received a B.A. in Education and a Master’s in Administration from Radford University.
 She has always been an advocate for others and volunteers in the community coaching soccer, gymnastics and football.
 She is also gives her time as a volunteer to Plenty!, Angels in the Attic, and local elementary schools through the RIFF program.